samuelwbarber/limpet/README.md

 ## xssh

 A drop-in for `ssh` that reconnects with your key when the link drops.
-Bad hotel Wi-Fi, a sleeping laptop, a flaky VPN: instead of a dead terminal you get a short pause and then your session back.
+British train Wi-Fi, a sleeping laptop, a flaky VPN: instead of a dead terminal you get a short pause and then your session back.
 Pair it with remote `tmux` and your programs survive too.